-AUGUST 16, 2012 Alternative auth norization in this area is valid for three (3) years and is not renewable.
+NOVEMBER 19, 2012 Alternative aut horization in this area is valid for three (3) years and is not renewable.
 (3-20-04) 01.
 Initial Qualifications.
-(3-20-04) a. the State Depar Prior to application, a candidate must hold a Bachelor's degree or credit equivalent per tment of Education.
-(3-20-04) b.
-The candidate shall meet enrollment qualifications of the alternative route preparation processes the candidate shall meet enrollment qualifications of the alternative route preparation processes and the candidate shall meet enrollment qualifications of the alternative route preparation processes and the candidate shall meet enrollment qualifications of the alternative route preparation processes and the candidate shall meet enrollment qualifications of the alternative route preparation processes and the candidate shall meet enrollment qualifications of the alternative route preparation processes are considered as the candidate shall meet enrollment qualifications of the alternative route preparation processes are considered as the candidate shall be considered as the constant of the candidate shall be considered as the constant of the candidate shall be considered as the constant of the constant rogram.
+(3-20-04) a. the State Depar Prior to application, a candidate must hold a Bachelor's degree or credit equivalent retment of Education. per review by (3-20-04) b.
+The candidate shall meet enrollment qualifications of the alternative route preparatio on program.
 (3-20-04) 02.
 Alternative Route Preparation Program College/University Preparation.
-(3-20-04) Standards for In A consortium comprised of a designee from the college/university to be attend from the school district, and the candidate shall determine preparation needed to meet nitial Certification of Professional School Personnel.
-This preparation must include mento e (1) classroom observation per month until certified. the Idaho b. accelerated stud Prior to entering the classroom, the candidate completes eight (8) to sixteen (16) by in education pedagogy. weeks of (3-20-04) successfully co Candidate will work toward completion of the alternative route preparation program ollege/university, and the employing school district.
-A teacher must attend, participal mplete an individualized alternative route preparation program as one (1) of the conditions ion for full certification. ite in, and d. knowledge, disp The participating college/university shall provide procedures to assess and credit positions and relevant life/work experiences. equivalent (3-20-04) e. appropriate stat Prior to entering the classroom, the candidate shall meet or exceed the state qualifyin e-approved content, pedagogy, or performance assessment. g score on (3-20-04) An individual 1 PUTER-BASED ALTERNATIVE ROUTE TO TEACHER CERTIFICATION. may acquire interim certification as found in Section 015 of these rules through a compe certification program. outer based (4-6-05) 01. alternative route Approval of the Program .
-The State Board of Education must approve any competo teacher certification.
-The program must include, at a minimum, the following component a.
+(3-20-04) Standards for I A consortium comprised of a designee from the college/university to be att from the school district, and the candidate shall determine preparation needed to mitial Certification of Professional School Personnel.
+This preparation must include me (1) classroom observation per month until certified. neet the Idaho b. accelerated stud Prior to entering the classroom, the candidate completes eight (8) to sixteen (dy in education pedagogy.
+(16) weeks of (3-20-04) successfully co Candidate will work toward completion of the alternative route preparation program ollege/university, and the employing school district.
+A teacher must attend, participant an individualized alternative route preparation program as one (1) of the condition for full certification. cipate in, and d. knowledge, dis The participating college/university shall provide procedures to assess and cre positions and relevant life/work experiences. dit equivalent (3-20-04) e. appropriate stat Prior to entering the classroom, the candidate shall meet or exceed the state qualifite-approved content, pedagogy, or performance assessment. fying score on (3-20-04) An individual PUTER-BASED ALTERNATIVE ROUTE TO TEACHER CERTIFICATION. may acquire interim certification as found in Section 015 of these rules through a core certification program. omputer based (4-6-05) 01. alternative rout Approval of the Program .
+The State Board of Education must approve any come to teacher certification.
+The program must include, at a minimum, the following comp a.
 Preassessment of teaching and content knowledge; (4-6-05) b.
-An academic advisor with knowledge of the prescribed instruction area; and (4-6-05) c.
+An academic advisor with knowledge of the prescribed instruction area; and (4-6-05) с.
 Exams of pedagogy and content knowledge.
 (4-6-05) 02. education may Eligibility .
-Individuals who possess a bachelor's degree or higher from an institution utilize this alternative route to an interim Idaho Teacher Certification. of higher (4-6-05) 03.
-Requirements for Completion.
-To complete this alternative route, the individual must: (4-6-05) a.
-Complete a Board approved program; (4-6-05) b.
-Pass the Board approved pedagogy and content knowledge exams; and (4-6-05)
+Individuals who possess a bachelor's degree or higher from an institu utilize this alternative route to an interim Idaho Teacher Certification. tion of higher (4-6-05)